These instructions apply to the Infiniti QX30 (H15) 2016-2019.

 If the Reset Doesn’t Take

-- Hold both buttons until the service menu actually appears.
+- Hold both buttons until the service menu actually appears — a brief press won’t open it.

-- Work through each confirmation — the menu has several steps.
+- Work through each confirmation — the menu has several steps, and skipping or backing out before the final CONFIRM leaves the counter unchanged.

 - A service light that won’t clear can store a code — look it up on autodtcs.com.